vivaria/edisonrul.ing/docs/source/cards/c/contract-with-exodia.md

 ### Card Rulings

-●When you activate Contract with Exodia, and your opponent chains Disappear to remove a piece of Exodia from your GY, you still Special Summon Exodia Necross, but Exodia Necross is then destroyed because of its effect.
+*   When you activate Contract with Exodia, and your opponent chains Disappear to remove a piece of Exodia from your GY, you still Special Summon Exodia Necross, but Exodia Necross is then destroyed because of its effect.